-MATHEMATICS (MATH)
+Mathematics (MATH)

 MATH 110.
 COLLEGE ALGEBRA.
 Designed to help prepare students for success specifically in Business Calculus as well as in Pre-Calculus, this course offers a thorough treatment of linear and quadratic equations and inequalities, rational and radical equations, and functions and their graphs.
 A basic understanding of high school algebra is presumed.
 This course does not satisfy the Quantitative/Logical Reasoning requirement.
-Semester course, three hours.